tommyb89/ticket-tracker/README.md

 # Ticket Tracker App ReactJS

 ## About
-Here's a litte fun app made purely with ReactJS. <br>
+Here's a litte fun app made purely with ReactJS and SASS. <br>
 This app allows the user to increment and decrement each ticket number using state.

 ### Tech I used